FullHuman/purgecss-docs/with-webpack.md

 ## Options

-The options available in the [Configuration](/configuration.md) are also avaiable in the webpack plugin with the exception of `css` and `content`.
+The options available in purgecss [Configuration](/configuration.md) are also avaiable in the webpack plugin with the exception of `css` and `content`.

 * only